SoftLivingMatter/ImageAnalysisTutorial/README.md

 ## Installation and Usage Instructions Locally
 1. Clone this repository in a new folder
 2. Install Jupyter books to your environment - ```pip install -U jupyter-book``` (ideally should have an envrionment.yml file)
-3. Render books: Navigate to the book's parent directory and run the following command to build the book: ```jupyter-book build ImageAnalysisTutorial```
+3. Render books: Navigate to the book's parent directory and run the following command to build the book: ```jupyter-book build ImageAnalysisTutorial```.
+This will create a new _build directory under your ImageAnalysisTutorial folder.
 4. If you want to add or delete a file/notebook, make sure to reflect those changes in the toc file and rebuild your book